Airlift-Framework/airlift-framework.github.com/_posts/manual/0100-01-01-getting_started.md

 # 1.4 Dictation

-Dictation is an open source english based domain specific language for describing business applications.
+Dictation is an open source English-based domain-specific language for describing business applications.
 It parses through a dictation file and generates metadata.

 ## app.dic